Many people unnecessarily suffer from seasonal allergies when a few simple remedies can offer a lot of allergy relief:

 As with any herb, you should check with your doctor before using, especially if you have a liver problem, are pregnant, or are on hormonal contraceptives.

 To Use: Though Quercetin is naturally found in foods like citrus and broccoli, it is very difficult to get the amount needed to relive allergies from food alone.
 A supplemental dose can be helpful for preventing allergies or helping acute symptoms.
-Not recommended during pregnancy or nursing though some practitioners feel it is safe after the first trimester.
+Not recommended during pregnancy or nursing though some practitioners feel it is safe after the first trimester and while nursing.

 4. Nettle Leaf